 The actualized INformable has the capacity (an unrealized potential in itself) to realize something by paying focused attention to that which otherwise would remain as a mere potential.
 In the process of Creation, the one who pays attention can then be acknowledged as the Creator (causal Subject) and the one who receives attention can then be recognized as the Created (Object effected).

-The interaction is between these diametrically opposed relata: one relatum is actually quantized already (though the INformable is potentially the Observer/Creator) and the other is still in potentiality (even though the INformative has an actual value, an eigenvalue).
+The interaction is between these diametrically opposed relata: one relatum is actually quantized already (though the INformable is potentially the Observer/Creator) while the other is still in potentiality (even though the INformative has an actual value).
 The latter effectively disturbs the former by revealing its inherent value.
 If this INformative value is of interest to, or resonates with, the INformable, the two will become entangled.
 The relationship of the entangled pair now has a collective inside-space that holds them together, a boundary that mediates between their inputs and outputs, and an outside-space that automatically repels impertinent influences.

 Being entangled in a relationship allows, through feedback, for persistent oscillation between potentiality/actuality.
 This oscillation is the BECOMING of the actualized Particularity.
 Nothing actualized is a static or permanent BEING.
 What appears as actualized is something that is Observed with regularity.

-Sustained attention enables the Observed Particularity to maintain an eigenstate.
-This is its ground state, beneath which it would forfeit its objective Particularity and mingle-in once again with additional eigenvalues.
+Sustained attention enables the Observed Particularity to maintain its ground state, beneath which it would forfeit its objective Particularity and mingle-in once again with other probabilities.

 Observation can be instigated either by one committed Creator/Observer (as the Zero Point Field is for the electro-magnetic field), or by multiple Observers (as capitalists are to stock values).